LISTEN TO A SOUND CLIP AND BUY LVj albumS HERE FROM

 a review by

 For my 705th review overall and my second review for Louis Valentine Johnson, I am proud to present One, an innovative guitar piece that provides the listener with fourteen minutes of meditative tranquility and relaxation and can be heard and viewed with the bonus DVD as part of the album.
 Even though there are only three songs named after three countries on this album USA, India, and China, it is very peaceful and relaxing.
 On the DVD, there are video films for each of the three songs.
 It was well performed and written.
 I highly recommend this album to anyone looking for a piece to listen to when they need to relax and reduce stress.
-You can purchase this album from Amazon, CD Baby, Itunes and everywhere else that CDs and digital downloads are sold.

 a review by

 “I have had the pleasure of hearing Louis Valentine Johnson perform on several occasions.
 He possesses not only a fine technique but also a thorough knowledge of Baroque performance practices.
 He is a sensitive and talented musician."